 Total collected = £2,683.20

-For NIC purposes, in both her jobs, she will pay £7.92 a week, so a total of £15.84 per week and an amount of around £823.68 annually.
-The weekly amount is calculated as £250 - £184 = £66 x 12% = £7.92.
-The fact she is working two jobs is not taken into consideration for NIC like it is for tax.
+For NIC purposes, the fact she is working two jobs is not taken into consideration like it is for tax.
 Her NIC liabilities for her two jobs are calculated totally independently from each other and are not compared to an overall annual amount, like for tax.
+So, for example the first few months of the tax year (before the threshold changes on 6 July 2022) she will pay £7.95 a week in each of her jobs, a total of £15.90 (each job’s NIC calculated as £250 - £190 = £60 x 13.25%).
 (There is an 'annual maximum' of contributions that applies where someone has two or more jobs but this only really affects those on higher incomes.)

 National Insurance for those aged under 21 years old and apprentices under 25